What is the deadline for applying? When is the interview season?

 It goes without saying that the pandemic COVID-19 has been extremely disruptive to every aspect of our lives, especially our country’s health care system.
 Despite the challenges, we remain committed to providing our fellows with excellent, well-rounded and diverse training.

 During the COVID-19 Pandemic, fellowship training has continued to be of greatest priority for our department, and we have made efforts to sustain the high caliber of teaching quality.
 The inpatient consult service continues to have a high volume of consults.
 The volume of elective procedures decreased transiently with shelter-in-place orders, but we are now returning to a more typical schedule with pre-procedural COVID-19 screening for all patients to ensure the safety of all staff and trainees.
-The outpatient continuity and specialty clinics in (Regional IBD and Liver Clinics) have transitioned to predominantly virtual (video) visits, with in-person visits reserved for patients with severe illness or otherwise requiring an in-person assessment.
+The outpatient continuity and specialty clinics have transitioned to predominantly virtual (video) visits, with in-person visits reserved for patients with severe illness or otherwise requiring an in-person assessment.
 The virtual visits are staffed by attendings and fellows via a 3-way video encounter to facilitate valuable learning gained from observing direct patient-provider interactions.
 We hope to transition back to in-person office appointments when COVID-19 restrictions are eased.